Borscht

 METHOD

-Soak beans overnight or at least for 8 hours.
-Cook them for 2 hours or until done.
+• Soak beans overnight or at least for 8 hours.
+Next day discard the soaking liquid.
+Add cold water and in a large pot cook the beans for 2 hours or until done.
 (Omit if using a can).

-While the bean balls are baking, prepare the tomato sauce.
-Choose your favorite Pasta sauce, add 1/4 balsamic vinegar, 1 bayleaf, 1 Tbsp Italian seasoning, garlic and salt to taste.
+• While the bean balls are baking, prepare the tomato sauce.
+Choose your favorite Pasta sauce, add 1/4 balsamic vinegar, 1 bay leaf, 1 Tbsp Italian seasoning, garlic and salt to taste.
 Cook for 10 minutes.
-Serve with the bean balls.

 This delicious dish uses this forgotten vegetable, celeriac.
 The sweet and bitter celeriac is the perfect vegetable to eat as we enter the colder months.
 It can nicely offset the heaviness of other dishes that we eat during the holidays.
 The celeriac along with the potatoes are cooked in a stock and are infused with thyme and bay leaves.
 Serve with cream and some croutons or hazelnuts on the top.
 Enjoy!